Obama sends U.S. military advisers to Iraq as battle rages over refinery

 Even as Obama announced his most significant response to the Iraqi crisis, the sprawling Baiji refinery, 200 km (130 miles) north of the capital near Tikrit, was transformed into a battlefield.

-Troops loyal to the Shi‘ite-led government held off insurgents from the Islamic State of Iraq and the Levant (ISIL) and its allies who had stormed the perimeter a day earlier, threatening national energy supplies.
+Troops loyal to the Shi‘ite-led government held off insurgents from the Islamic State of Iraq and the Levant, or ISIL, and its allies who had stormed the perimeter a day earlier, threatening national energy supplies.

 A government spokesman said at one point on Thursday that Iraqi forces were in “complete control.”
 But a witness in Baiji said fighting was continuing.
 Two Iraqi helicopters tried to land in the refinery but were unable to because of insurgent gunfire, and most of the refinery remained under rebel control.